 9. Identify how content will be captured and index

 - Follow up with the latest ECM developments.

 Deploying an Enterprise Content Management Strategy

-An enterprise content management strategy is a strategic approach to managing and delivering content across the enterprise.
+An enterprise content management strategy is needed to get the maximum benefits out of ECM.
 It helps organizations to capture, organize, and disseminate information in ways that are consistent with the business objectives of their enterprise.

 An ECM strategy can be implemented in a variety of ways which include: